timmybytes/splate/README.md

 ### To Do

-- Add basic baked-in variables, mixins, etc., to plug root values into
+- Add basic baked-in variables, mixins, etc., to plug root values
+- Add tests
 - Add documentation for compiling